MyCATApache/Mycat2/README.md

 Proxy-centric high-performance MySQL Middleware.

-## advantage
+## Advantage

-1. exchange data using a fixed-size network buffer as a  streaming proxy from backend to front called passthrough.
+1. exchange data using a fixed-size network buffer as a  streaming proxy from backend to front that called passthrough.
 2. may be as another asynchronous client  of mysql
 3. may be as another mysql server framework

-##  some limits of functions
+## Some limits of functions

 - passthrough can not run on the backend under compression protocol,because payload  must decompression.
 - still working hard to develop...

+## Roadmap

+### First stage of development

+Develop a mysql high-performance proxy that simply parses the request and forwards the response.

+Mycat proxy does not handle complex requests that will be implemented in the second phase of development.

+### Second stage of development

+Implement more router and part of the database function in Mycat node.
+Mycat proxy forwards the response of Mycat node to the client.

-## configuration
+## Configuration

 the kinds of configuration that don't changed frequently.

-### mycat
+### mycat config

 - #### ip